shobrook/sequitur/README.md

 ### 1. Prepare your data

 First, you need to prepare a set of example sequences to train an autoencoder on.
-This training set should be a list of `torch.Tensor`s, where each tensor has shape `[num_elements, *num_features]`.
+This training set should be a list of `torch.Tensor` objects, where each tensor has shape `[num_elements, *num_features]`.
 So, if each example in your training set is a sequence of 10 5x5 matrices, then each example would be a tensor with shape `[10, 5, 5]`.

 ### 2. Choose an autoencoder